benborgers/ben.page/src/content/posts/xanten.md

 | --- | --- |
 | ![](/posts/xanten/arena.jpg) | ![](/posts/xanten/columns.jpg) |

-The dinner tonight was at the Neumaier Hotel, which took two hours to produce food which we _did_ select from a menu months ago.
+The dinner tonight was at the Neumaier Hotel, which took two hours to produce food which we had chosen from a menu months ago.
 My schnitzel was mediocre, but my crème brûlée was fantastic.

 After dinner, we went with one uncle's family and my aunt's family to get drinks at a café/bar in Xanten, and then went home.

 ## May 13th

-Today we drove to Cologne to meet a friend of mine who's been working at CERN!
+Today we drove to Cologne to meet a friend of mine who's been working at CERN in Switzerland!

 ![](/posts/xanten/pizza.jpg)

 Together, we did a walking tour of Cologne, with a tour guide who was comically unhinged and vulgar.
 I don't think many of the things he told us on the tour were correct, either.

 He did tell us many times how much he loves the legal weed in Cologne (and California — his original home).

 ## May 14th